The question 7 billion people want answered -- how do you deal with Donald Trump?

 In my conversations with Trump, he criticized Barack Obama for failing to operate in the same way.
 He thought his predecessor should have met more frequently with members of Congress in order to cultivate productive relationships with them.

 Congressional leaders who would get along with Trump would do best to follow Abe's example and make the effort to spend time with the man.
-Representatives from states that profit by foreign trade

--- Texas, New York, California, etc. -- would do well to tell Trump about it before he acts to make his campaign promises

-come true.
-The same goes for those who would like to protect as much of Obamacare
+Representatives from states that profit by foreign trade -- Texas, New York, California, etc. -- would do well to tell Trump about it before he acts to make his campaign promises come true.
+The same goes for those who would like to protect as much of Obamacare as possible.

 When Trump sat down with President Obama last week to discuss just what it is the president does -- he and his team have seemed unsteady on this matter -- he heard a pitch for keeping parts of it.
-Apparently persuaded, Trump soon said

-he'd like to keep certain popular provisions, like guaranteeing insurance for people with pre-existing conditions.
+Apparently persuaded, Trump soon said he'd like to keep certain popular provisions, like guaranteeing insurance for people with pre-existing conditions.

 Exasperating as it may be to learn that a man who ran for president by attacking Obamacare only now seems to understand it, Trump's change-of-heart speaks to the importance of making personal appeals in order to influence his politics.
-As a pragmatist who was a registered Democra

-t from 2001 to 2009, Trump is not a lifelong Republican, nor does he take consistently hard-right positions on issues.
+As a pragmatist who was a registered Democrat from 2001 to 2009, Trump is not a lifelong Republican, nor does he take consistently hard-right positions on issues.

-, he was criticized by opponents when he said government should make sure poor people get life-saving medical care.
+During the Republican Presidential Debate in Houston, he was criticized by opponents when he said government should make sure poor people get life-saving medical care.
 As Senator Ted Cruz sputtered, about this idea being tantamount to socialism Trump said, "Call it what you want, people are not going to be dying on the sidewalk."
 It was hardly a hero's stand on behalf of the poor, but in a party that includes some anti-government extremists, it revealed Trump's comparative flexibility.

 He can be co-opted